Toeplitz operators on the symmetrized bidisc: and -contractions - preliminaries

-Ever since Brown and Halmos published their seminal paper \cite{BH} on Toeplitz operators, it has been studied on many spaces over many domains.
-The book by Bottcher and Silverman \cite{BS} is a veritable treasure.
-For the introduction to the theory for just the space $H^2(\mathbb D)$, the survey article by Axler \cite{A} is excellent.
-Over the years, research in Toeplitz operators has become a vast area.
-State of the art research, even just in the context of the unit disc $\mathbb D = \{ z \in \mathbb C : |z| < 1 \}$ is still going on, see \cite{CHKL}, \cite{Englis} and \cite{Yakub} and there are open problems \cite{Lee-open}.
-In several variables, Toeplitz operators have been studied by several authors, see \cite{MSS} and the references therein.
-Naive attempts to generalize one variable results quickly run into difficulties and innovative new ideas are required.
+Ever since Brown and Halmos published their seminal paper (\cite{BH}) on Toeplitz operators, it has been vastly studied.
+The book by Bottcher and Silverman (\cite{BS}) is a veritable treasure.
+For the introduction to the theory for just the space $H^2(\mathbb D)$, the survey article by Axler (\cite{A}) is excellent.
+State of the art research, even just in the context of the unit disc $\mathbb D = \{ z \in \mathbb C : |z| < 1 \}$ is still going on, see \cite{CHKL}, \cite{Englis} and \cite{Yakub} and there are open problems, see \cite{Lee-open}.
+Toeplitz operators have found applications in a wide variety of areas of mathematics from algebraic geometry (\cite{Rietsch}) to operator algebras (\cite{DH}).